Cameron tells Netanyahu of two-state need, warning of ‘unimaginable’ suffering

 In a statement, Lord Cameron said: “The scale of suffering in Gaza is unimaginable.
 More must be done, faster, to help people trapped in this desperate situation.

-“We need an immediate humanitarian pause to get aid in and hostages out, followed by a sustainable ceasefire, without a return to hostilities.”
+“And what I think we can do now is plan for how you turn that pause into a permanent, sustainable ceasefire without a return to fighting.
+That’s what I was pushing on him.
+And that’s what I’ll be talking about here today.”

+He said the Hamas leadership must leave Gaza for a cessation, but that the Palestinians must also be shown there is a “route to having a Palestinian state, to having a new future”.

-The Foreign Office announced that a 17-tonne consignment of family-sized tents was being flown into Gaza on Thursday in a first joint consignment from the UK and Qatar.
+The Foreign Office announced that a 17-tonne consignment of family-sized tents was being flown to Gaza on Thursday in a first joint consignment from the UK and Qatar.

 The Rafah crossing between Egypt and the strip has been the major lifeline to get essential supplies in for starving Palestinians.